ibm-cloud-docs/dr-automation-powervs/FAQs.md

 - Reports installation status back to the service

 Each HA node must run the agent to complete the installation.

-### **What resources should be planned before implementing HA Automation for PowerVS?**
-{: #implementt-powerha}

-Before implementing HA Automation for PowerVS, ensure that you have the following resources planned and ready:

-- **PowerVS AIX virtual machines**: Existing AIX virtual machines on PowerVS that will participate in the HA Automation cluster.
-- **HA cluster nodes**: Identify the PowerVS instances that will form the HA cluster.
-- **Network connectivity**: Reliable network connectivity between HA nodes to support cluster communication and failover.
-- **HA availability**: HA Automation SystemMirror filesets must be available for installation on each HA node using the PowerHA agent.
-- **Cluster configuration planning**: Plan resource groups, application dependencies, and failover behavior according to your high availability requirements.

 ### How is billing calculated for HA Automation?